thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

  - **Display Customization**: Users can customize the arrangement and size of widgets, choose color palettes, fonts, and other visualization aspects to create a user-friendly and informative interface.

- - **Role-Based Access**: Thingsboard allows controlling access to dashboards with different levels of privileges based on user [roles](/docs/{{docsPrefix}}user-guide/rbac/).
+ - **Role-Based Access**: ThingsBoard allows controlling access to dashboards with different levels of privileges based on user [roles](/docs/{{docsPrefix}}user-guide/rbac/).
 This ensures data security and confidentiality.

 {% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
-ThingsBoard also provides convenient IoT **solution templates** to reduce time-to-market for your IoT products.
+ThingsBoard also offers convenient IoT solution templates to reduce time-to-market for your IoT products.
-The template includes interactive dashboards, processing logic, sample devices, users and all other required entities.
-You can treat template as a complete PoC/MVP.
+These templates include interactive dashboards, processing logic, sample devices, users, and all other necessary entities.
+Think of these templates as a complete PoC/MVP.
-Read more about solution templates [here](/docs/{{docsPrefix}}solution-templates/overview/)
+Read more about solution templates [here](/docs/{{docsPrefix}}solution-templates/overview/).
 {% endif %}

 This guide covers main concepts and various dashboard settings.